Student Loan Repayment in the News: 4 Reasons It Should Be on Your Radar

 Thanks to new legislation, the benefit could see a 300% increase.

-That according to a CNBC story detailing recently approved legislation around student loans.
+That according to a CNBC story earlier this year detailing recently approved legislation around student loans.
 The new COVID Relief bill allows for employers to contribute up to $5,250 annually toward employees’ education debt without having to pay taxes.

 “Prior to the crisis,” wrote CNBC citing a 2019 SHRM survey, “around 1 in 10 employers offered a student loan benefit.”
 With the benefit of tax-free payments wrote the CNBC author, the number could rise to 1 in 3.